Rockefeller University: Contemporary research

-Rockefeller ranks highly in the CWTS Leiden Ranking, an international ranking of research impact.
+Rockefeller has ranked in the CWTS Leiden Ranking, an international ranking of research impact.

 Rockefeller faculty have made contributions to breakthroughs in biomedical sciences.
 Michael W. Young was one of several scientists who located genes that regulate the sleep–wake cycle in 1984.
-In 1994, Jeffrey M. Friedman’s laboratory discovered leptin, a gene that influences appetite and weight.
+In 1994, Jeffrey M. Friedman's laboratory discovered leptin, a gene that influences appetite and weight.
 Charles David Allis helped identify the first enzyme that modifies histones in 1996, providing early evidence that the DNA packaging material plays a crucial role in gene regulation.
-In 1998, Roderick MacKinnon’s laboratory elucidated the structure and mechanism of a potassium channel, explaining how electrical signals are conveyed across cell membranes.
+In 1998, Roderick MacKinnon's laboratory elucidated the structure and mechanism of a potassium channel, explaining how electrical signals are conveyed across cell membranes.
 Titia de Lange was part of a team that found how telomeres protect chromosome ends, shedding light on the role of genome instability in cancer in 1999.
 Robert B. Darnell led research that defined the molecular basis of fragile X syndrome, the second leading cause of intellectual disability, in 2001.
 Vincent A. Fischetti was part of a group that developed a powerful agent that can target and wipe out anthrax bacteria in 2002.
 Charles M. Rice helped produce an infectious form of the hepatitis C virus in laboratory cultures of human cells in 2005, leading directly to three new classes of hepatitis C drugs.
 Elaine Fuchs helped define the stem cells that can initiate squamous cell carcinoma in 2011, and also characterized the signaling pathways that drive malignancy.
-In 2013, Leslie B. Vosshall’s laboratory identified a gene in mosquitoes that is responsible for their attraction to humans and their sensitivity to the insect repellent DEET.
+In 2013, Leslie B. Vosshall's laboratory identified a gene in mosquitoes that is responsible for their attraction to humans and their sensitivity to the insect repellent DEET.
 Ali Brivanlou's laboratory developed a method to grow embryos outside the uterus for up to 13 days in 2016, allowing scientists to study the earliest events of human development.

 In 2020, many Rockefeller scientists shifted the focus of their research in response to the COVID-19 pandemic.
 Michel C. Nussenzweig pioneered a method to isolate and clone antibodies from people who successfully recovered from COVID-19 to design a treatment that prevents people from developing severe disease.
 Jean-Laurent Casanova identified genetic mutations that are responsible for a subset of unexpectedly severe cases of COVID-19.